With A Show Of Hands, Filipino-American Chefs Rekindle Kamayan Feasts

 It's an opportunity, too, to introduce new people to Filipino cuisine through an eating experience that's aesthetic enough for the Instagram crowd.
 Through this shared meal format, one that lends itself to closeness and camaraderie, Filipino-American chefs are trying to foster a sense of community.

-Kamayans can be found at several restaurants in the new wave of Filipino cuisine, including Cleveland's Bonifacio, New York City's Jeepney, Philadelphia's Perla, and San Diego's Villa Manila.
+Kamayans can be found at several restaurants in the new wave of Filipino cuisine, including Columbus, Ohio's Bonifacio, New York City's Jeepney, Philadelphia's Perla, and San Diego's Villa Manila.
 Kamayans lend themselves well to pop-ups too: From 2014 to 2015, chef Yana Gilbuena's SALO series brought one to all 50 states.
 Tiglao hopes to take hers from a pop-up format to a weekly occurrence at her anticipated Somerville, Mass., restaurant Tanám, which will focus on fusing art with food.

 Diners seat themselves and Tiglao approaches each section: "Do you all know how to eat with your hands?"

-Note: A previous version of this story incorrectly said Bonifacio is in Cleveland.
-It is in Columbus, Ohio.